-Chaplains offer spiritual care to all patients and their carers, friends and family as well as the staff of the NHS.
+Chaplains offer pastoral and spiritual care to all patients and their carers, friends and family as well as NHS staff.

-Each chaplain is a leader (minister, imam, priest, etc) in their own faith but they are expected to work closely with other faiths.
+Each chaplain is a leader in their own faith or belief system and are expected to work closely with those of other faiths and beliefs.

 You're usually based in a hospital and work in any department as needed.
 As well as an office, you'll have a chapel or multi-faith room which staff, patients and families can visit.
 However, as a chaplain, you will spend a lot of time in wards and other parts of the hospital visiting people who are too ill to move from their beds.